Content Audits

 Yes, you want to evaluate your content based almost 100% on traffic.

-But that doesn’t mean your content strategy should completely ignore conversions.
+But that doesn’t mean your marketing strategy should completely ignore conversions.

 Why?